ericthehacker/magento-configscopehints/README.md

 In the interest of full disclosure, this module rewrites `adminhtml/system_config_form` block to alter a single method.

 This method unfortunately does not dispatch any events, so I feel that this rewrite was necessary.

+## Compatibility

+This module has been tested on CE 1.9.0 and greater, and EE 1.14.0 and greater.
+Due to significant changes in the rewritten block in earlier versions, they can have varying degrees of compatibility.
+If you have tried this module on an earlier version, I'd appreciate any feedback on the compatibility.